securitybunker/databunker.org/content/doc/install/_index.md

 **Disadvantages:**
 * A local **SQLite** database will be used to store encrypted records. **SQLite** is not built for network access.
-* No security. `DEMO` is a root access token and all records can be easily extracted.
-* When the container is stopped the **data will be lost**.
+* When the container is stopped all the **data will be lost**.
+* No security. `DEMO` is a root access token.
 * Not recommended for production.

-### So, how to get started?
+### So, how to get up and running?

-Run the service as the following command:
+Run the service with the following command:

 ```
 docker run -p 3000:3000 -d --rm --name dbunker securitybunker/databunker demo
 ```

 Databunker service will listen for connections on port `3000`.

+Now, you can open in your browser http://localhost:3000/ and get to the product user interface.

 `Note:` if the Docker container is stopped or killed the **data will be lost**.
 To prevent the system from losing your data you will need to mount the **data** directory from your host machine inside this Databunker container and provide **DATABUNKER_MASTERKEY** that you can extract from a ```dbunker``` container logs (run ```docker logs dbunker```).
 It is printed during service initialization.